 ‘Cooking Matters’ Cooking & Nutrition Classes Under the leadership of a master chef and nutritionist, Cooking Matters, sponsored by Gleaner’s Community Food Bank, offers a six week cooking and nutrition program on site at Fish & Loaves Community Food Pantry.
 Each meeting of the free classes last two hours.
 Instruction on how families can prepare tasty, nutritious and inexpensive meals are provided.
 Participants receive a bag of groceries after each session with all of the ingredients necessary to prepare the same meal at home which they had just prepared at the pantry.
 At the end of the six week course, participants join the chef in a trip to a local grocery store where they receive a cookbook with other enticing recipes and a gift card for the additional purchase of groceries.
 Enrollment is limited to approximately fifteen participants.
 The cooking and nutrition classes are offered several times per year for current Fish & Loaves clients.
 Community Garden - Come Play in the Dirt The Fish & Loaves Community Garden Plots are located at the Taylor Goodwill Garden.
 Volunteers are needed to work in the garden from May through October.
 Whether you're a green-thumb experienced gardener or a brown-thumb novice, please join us and help Fish & Loaves in "Ensuring No One Goes Hungry".

 Get connected now Our 2-1-1 service provides referrals to programs in Wayne, Oakland, Macomb, Washtenaw, Monroe and Lapeer counties.
-If you need help finding resources in your area, dial 2-1-1 or live chat to speak to a representative now.
+If you need help finding resources in your area, dial 2-1-1 to speak to a representative now.
 Or, search the online database, at www.mi211.org/, to access more than 30,000 different statewide programs and services.
 If you experience problems dialing 2-1-1, dial 1-800-552-1183.

 National Hunger Hotline Provides referrals for emergency food assistance to food pantries and organizations 1-866-348-6479.
-Individuals, friends and groups are encouraged to participate.
+Volunteer Individuals, friends and groups are encouraged to participate.
 If you can spend an hour, a day, or commit to coming each week, your effort will be greatly appreciated.

 For additional information or to plan for your group to volunteer, please email us at firstname.lastname@example.org or call the Fish & Loaves office at 734-442-0031.